List of English words of Persian origin

 This article is concerned with loanwords, that is, words in English that derive from Persian, either directly, or more often, from one or more intermediary languages.

 Many words of Persian origin have made their way into the English language through different, often circuitous, routes.
 Some of them, such as "paradise", date to cultural contacts between the Persian people and the ancient Greeks or Romans and through Greek and Latin found their way to English.
 Persian as the second important language of Islam has influenced many languages in the Muslim world such as Arabic and Turkish, and its words have found their way beyond that region.

 Iran (Persia) remained largely impenetrable to English-speaking travelers well into the 19th century.
 Iran was protected from Europe by overland trade routes that passed through territory inhospitable to foreigners, while trade at Iranian ports in the Persian Gulf was in the hands of locals.
 In contrast, intrepid English traders operated in Mediterranean seaports of the Levant from the 1570s, and some vocabulary describing features of Ottoman culture found their way into the English language.
-Thus many words in this list, though originally from Persian, arrived in English through the intermediary of Ottoman Turkish language.
+Thus many words in this list, though originally from Persian, arrived in English through the intermediary of the Ottoman Turkish language.

-Many Persian words also came into English through Urdu during British colonialism.

-Persian was the language of the Mughal court before British rule in India even though locals in North India spoke Hindustani.
+Many Persian words also came into English through Hindustani (Hindi-Urdu), Bengali and Punjabi during British colonialism.
+Persian was the language of the Mughal court before British rule in India even though locals in northern India (Hindustan) had their lingua franca as Hindustani.

 Other words of Persian origin found their way into European languages—and eventually reached English at second-hand—through the Moorish-Christian cultural interface in the Iberian Peninsula during the Middle Ages thus being transmitted through Arabic.